snrnats/doc-centre/docfx_project/api/includes/_manifest_consignments.md

 ### Examples

-The example to the right shows a request to manifest three consignments.
+The example shows a request to manifest three consignments.
 The response indicates that all three consignments were successfully manifested.